 Excess deaths in Haryana seven times more than official Covid toll between April 2020 and May 2021

-The state reported 60,397 excess deaths during the period.
-Of this, 46,283 deaths were recorded during the peak of the second wave of coronavirus.
+The state reported 60,397 more deaths during this period.
+Of this, 46,283 fatalities were recorded during the peak of the second wave of coronavirus.

-Haryana reported 60,397 excess deaths between April 2020 and May this year, The Hindu reported on Thursday, citing data from the civil registration system.
+Haryana reported 60,397 excess deaths between April 2020 and May this year, The Hindu reported on Thursday, citing data from the state’s civil registration system.
 The number is 7.3 times higher than the official Covid-19 toll of 8,303 in Haryana during the same period.

 Excess deaths is the divergence between all-cause deaths reported this year and in normal years.
 While all excess deaths are not likely to be due to Covid-19, a majority of them are expected to be linked to the coronavirus disease amid the pandemic.
-The diversion of healthcare resources for people with the coronavirus disease meant that many patients with other ailments may have failed to access treatment.
+The diversion of healthcare resources for people with Covid-19 meant that many patients with other ailments may have failed to access treatment.

-Moreover, as many as 46,283 of the total 60,397 excess deaths occurred in the months of April and May this year, which coincided with the second wave of the coronavirus.
+As many as 46,283 of the total 60,397 excess deaths occurred in the months of April and May this year, which coincided with the peak of the second wave of the coronavirus.
 This was nine times the official Covid-19 toll (5,148) during these two months.

-India’s official Covid-19 death toll is widely regarded to be an underestimate of the real toll.
-To estimate the scale of this, researchers have used data from the Civil Registration System to calculate and understand the difference between deaths registered during the pandemic years of 2020 and 2021 and pre-pandemic years.
+India’s official Covid-19 toll is widely considered to be an underestimate of the actual number of deaths that occurred in the country.
+To estimate the scale of this, researchers have used data from the Civil Registration System to calculate and understand the difference between deaths registered during the pandemic years – 2020 and 2021 – and the normal years.

-The Civil Registration System is a nationwide system of recording all births and deaths, led by the Office of the Registrar General of India and implemented at the state-level by state governments.
-The CRS is meant to record all deaths from all causes and all locations, whether they were medically certified or not.
+The Civil Registration System is a nationwide system of recording all births and deaths, led by the Office of the Registrar General of India and also implemented at the state-level.
+The system is meant to record deaths from all causes and every location, whether they were medically certified or not.

-The number of excess deaths in Haryana was calculated based on month-wise death numbers registered online on the civil registration system between January 2018 and May 2021.
+The number of excess deaths in Haryana was calculated on monthly death numbers registered online on the Civil Registration System between January 2018 and May 2021.

-This number could go higher as the audit of fatalities is an ongoing process.
-“The discrepancy in deaths is a matter of debate,” Dhruva Chaudhary, Haryana’s Covid-19 nodal officer, told The Hindu.
+This number could go higher as the audit of the fatalities is an ongoing process.
+“The discrepancy in deaths is a matter of debate,” Haryana’s Covid-19 nodal officer Dhruva Chaudhary told The Hindu.
 “We have nothing to hide, and all deaths are being reported.
 The death audit mechanism is a constant process, and we are doing it.
 Every single death is accountable in Haryana.”

-Collated data for six states – Haryana, Tamil Nadu, Karnataka, Kerala, Andhra Pradesh and Madhya Pradesh – show that 7,32,698 excess deaths were recorded between April 2020 and May 2021, according to The Hindu.
-This is nearly eight times the official Covid-19 tally for these states (90,577) for the said period.
+Data for six states – Haryana, Tamil Nadu, Karnataka, Kerala, Andhra Pradesh and Madhya Pradesh – show that 7,32,698 excess deaths were recorded between April 2020 and May 2021, according to The Hindu.
+This is nearly eight times the official Covid-19 tally for these states (90,577) for the same period.

-In fact, the toll for just these six states is nearly 78% higher than India’s total official tally of 4,11,989 since the pandemic started.
+In fact, the toll for just these six states is nearly 78% higher than India’s total official count of 4,11,989 since the pandemic started in January 2020.

 Underreporting of Covid-19 deaths